GdKent/Introduction-to-Deep-Learning/README.md

 ![](Figures/Intro_Figures/MNIST_Batch.PNG)

-We Then introduce code for going about implementing a simple MLP for this dataset along with the algorithm for training the model.
-Notice that although MNIST is a dataset of images, we are only utilizing a feed-forward network to start and not a convolutional NN (CNN), which I will incorporate later.
+I then introduce code for going about implementing a simple MLP for this dataset along with the algorithm for training the model.
+Notice that although MNIST is a dataset of images, I only utilize a feed-forward network to start and not a convolutional NN (CNN), which I will incorporate later.
 The loss of the model can be plotted over the training iterations (and is displayed below).

 ![](Figures/Intro_Figures/FCNN_MNIST_Training.PNG)